Rojina99/Rojina99.github.io/_posts/2019-02-06-loss_function.md

      title: "Figure 2"
 ---

 Before understanding the process of neural network optimization we have to understand loss function.
-Loss function also called cost function is simply a function representing difference between target or actual output(y) and predicted output($$y_{pred}$$).
+Loss function also called cost function is simply a function representing difference between target (actual) output($$y$$) and predicted output($$y_{pred}$$).
+Neural network optimizers are usually focused on miniming this loss function.
+There are many loss function.
+Some of them will be discussed here.